Comparison shopping website: Niche players, fake test sites and fraud

 Due to large affiliate network providers providing easily accessible information on large amounts of similar products from multiple vendors, in recent years small price comparison sites have been able to use technology that was previously only available to large price comparison sites.

 This technology includes software and plugins aimed to standardize the typical processes involving price and product comparison.
 Without much resources it became possible for amateurs to build seemingly professional websites, mostly using the popular Wordpress CMS.
 These small sites often rely on Google for their visitors, which are monetized using affiliate networks like Amazon.

 The low content quality of typical niche sites, often bordering on spam and fraud, is a growing problem from the perspective of consumer protection and the quality of search engines.
 By playing the algorithm of search engine giant Google, it is possible to place low quality sites prominently in the search results.

 Until recently the phenomenon of fake test or comparison websites had escaped public attention.
 An analysis by testbericht.de discovered that 34,6% of German search traffic related to product tests on the first page of google leads to fake test sites.
 When a big German newspaper published a report about such a website and consumer protection organization sending out warning letters, observers started to note a sense of panic in the industry, with site owners changing or deleting the content in question.
 Amazon, being the biggest player in the affiliate market, declined to comment on the matter.

 Deceptive comparison sites give the impression of testing a product thoroughly.
 In reality, the tests are just an aggregation of freely available information, often leading to the most expensive products being recommended.
 This in turn increases the commission rate the site owners earn for the recommended products.

 Google EU Court Case

 In 2017, the European Commission fined Google €2.42BN for allegedly monopolising the comparison shopping engine (CSE) market.
 Google released a statement that the European Commission's assessment will be appealed.
-Google will review the formal decision, but expects that it will accrue the fine in the second quarter of 2017.
+Google appealed the decision to the General Court, which largely upheld the fine in November 2021.
+Google further appealed this ruling to the European Court of Justice.
+On 10 September 2024, the court dismissed Google's appeal, finalising the €2.42 billion penalty and concluding the legal dispute.